YonKu0/BadUSB/Recon/MacOS/Endless Reverse Shell/README.md

     `unset HISTFILE; set +o history && echo "password" | sudo -S whoami`

-- **Root Access:** After Switching to root execute this for not logging commands.
+- **Root Access:** After Switching to root execute this for not logging the commands.

     `unset HISTFILE`